Farm plastic recycling - overview and regulations

 - Suppliers must register with an approved body (Irish Farm Film Producers Group) and exclusively offer for sale plastic provided by a member of the Irish Farm Film Producers Group

-There a number of options available to a farmer seeking to correctly dispose of farm plastics:
+Farmers have a number of options to correctly dispose of farm plastics:

-- Avail of collection at the farm yard, or deliver the waste to a one day bring-centre, as arranged by Irish Farm Films Producers Group (IFFPG)
+- Arrange collection at your farmyard, or deliver the waste to a one day bring-centre arranged by the Irish Farm Films Producers Group (IFFPG)

 - Deliver the waste directly to a waste facility